 About Kathmandu Valley Rim Trek

 The Kathmandu valley is often labeled as the cultural epicenter of Nepal.
-It is deemed so mostly because there are a plethora of cultural landmarks that enchant travelers and educate them about the importance that these sites have on the daily lives of the locals commute.
+It is deemed so mostly because there are a plethora of cultural landmarks that enchant travelers and educate them about the importance that these sites have on the daily lives of the local's commute.
 The valley comprises religious sites like Pashupatinath, Boudhanath, and Swayambhunath.
 The 8 days Kathmandu valley rim trek is designed to provide travelers with an insight into these cultural sites and the sites that are found in the periphery of the Kathmandu valley.
 In this trek, you’ll not only explore Kathmandu, but you’ll go on an illustrious journey towards the antique settlements that surround the valley.

 Your 8 days Kathmandu valley rim trek begins once you arrive at Kathmandu.
 Indulge in a brief introductory session and later embark on a cultural and spiritual awakening that takes you to the summit of Swayambhu hill.
 You will drown in the essence of Buddhism and learn the way of monks.
 Proceed towards Pashupatinath and comprehend the meaning of life in its many temples and at its ghat.
 The journey now unfolds a natural site as we move towards Sundarijal.
 There, we shall see the water reservoir and a roaring waterfall.
 We enter the Shivapuri national park and hike through the jungles and steep terrain.
 The trail greets us with small streams and birds.
 We finally reach Chisapani and after relishing the display of Langtang mountain range, we head to Nagarkot.